Hazem Haj Hassen

-Hazem Haj Hassen (born 15 February 1996) is a Tunisian professional footballer who plays as a forward for CS Sfaxien.
+Hazem Haj Hassen (born 15 February 1996) is a Tunisian professional footballer who plays as a forward for Al-Yarmouk SC (Amman).

 Career

 Club

 Haj Hassen's career started in the youth of Étoile du Sahel, before he made the move to French football to join Ligue 1 club Bordeaux.
 He originally featured for the club's reserves in Championnat de France Amateur (twenty-three appearances, one goal during 2014–15 & 2015–16) before making his first-team debut on 10 February 2016 in a Coupe de France defeat to Nantes.
-He left Bordeaux in July 2016 and was without a club until January 2017 when he rejoined Tunisian Ligue Professionnelle 1 side Étoile du Sahel.
-He made his debut for the club on 15 February in a league defeat versus EO Sidi Bouzid.
+He left Bordeaux in July 2016.
+In January 2017, Hassen joined Tunisian Ligue Professionnelle 1 side Étoile du Sahel.
+He made his debut for the club on 15 February in a match defeat against EO Sidi Bouzid.

 International

 Haj Hassen represented Tunisia at U17 level, he scored one goal (vs. Argentina) in four appearances at the 2013 FIFA U-17 World Cup in the United Arab Emirates.